Robin Hood and the Golden Arrow

 Illustrated By: Stella Wei

 IN ALL THE LAND, none was better with a bow and arrow than Robin Hood.
-This champion lived with his band of Merry Men in Sherwood Forest.
-That was the same woods where King John kept his royal deer.
+He lived with his band of Merry Men in Sherwood Forest - the same woods where King John kept his royal deer.

-A few years earlier when King Richard ruled the land, King Richard had let poor people come into Sherwood Forest and hunt his royal deer to feed their families.
+A few years before when King Richard ruled the land, the King let people who were poor come into Sherwood Forest and hunt his royal deer to feed their families.
 When King Richard left England with his army, his brother John stepped up to the throne.

-"Bad King John," as this king would become known, didn't want anyone else in Sherwood Forest.
-After all, HE was the King of England - shouldn't he hunt his own royal deer whenever he wanted?
+"Bad King John," as this king would be known, refused to allow anyone else in Sherwood Forest.
+After all, he was the King of England - shouldn't he hunt his own royal deer whenever he wanted?
 King John made it known that anyone seen hunting in Sherwood Forest would be seized at once and thrown in prison.

 When Robin Hood heard about the King's new decree, he was furious.
-That's why he had moved into Sherwood Forest in the first place!
-He wasn't about to leave.
-Dressed in green from cap to boots, Robin Hood camouflaged well with the dark leafy woods of Sherwood Forest.
-Soon other brave men entered Sherwood Forest, too, to join Robin Hood and hunt the royal deer - decree or no decree.
-That is how the Merry Men were created.
+He moved into Sherwood Forest to defy the King's orders!
+Dressed in green from cap to boots, Robin Hood camouflaged well in the dark leafy woods of Sherwood Forest.
+Soon other brave men entered Sherwood Forest too, to join Robin Hood and hunt the royal deer.
+And that is how the Merry Men came to be.

-When rich nobles and dukes passed through the woods, Robin Hood and his Merry Men would hide unseen.
-In a flash, they would jump out on the carriages, rob the rich men and give the money to the poor.
+When rich nobles and dukes passed through the woods, Robin Hood and his Merry Men would hide.
+Then in a flash, they would jump out onto the richly decorated carriages, rob the treasures and give the money to the poor.

-But the rich men who were robbed were not happy about this!
-They complained to King John about what was going on in Sherwood Forest.
-The King was enraged.
-It was bad enough that encroachers were defying his royal order.
-But that they were robbing rich men, too!
-The King ordered the Sheriff of Nottingham to take charge of everything that happened in Sherwood Forest.
-It would be the Sheriff's job to catch Robin Hood, once and for all!
+The rich men who were robbed were not happy about this!
+They complained to King John about what was happening in Sherwood Forest.
+King John was enraged.
+It was bad enough that encroachers were defying his order and hunting his royal deer.
+But that they were robbing rich travelers, too!
+The King charged the Sheriff of Nottingham with catching Robin Hood, once and for all!

 But the man in green was too quick.
 Each time, his Merry Men would warn him if they saw the Sheriff of Nottingham or one of his guards in the woods.
-Forewarned, Robin Hood would escape or hide.
+Forewarned, Robin Hood could hide or escape.

-The Sheriff came up with a new plan.
-“I will call for a great contest,” he stated, “to find the most expert bowman in all the land.
+The Sheriff came up with a clever plan.
+“I will announce a great contest,” he stated, “to find the most expert bowman in all the land.
 The grand prize to the winner will be a Golden Arrow.”
 The Sheriff said in a low voice, “If I know Robin Hood, he will not be able to stay away from such a contest.
 And when he comes, we will snatch him!”

-Robin Hood said nothing.
-Of all the Merry Men, Robin Hood trusted Little John's judgement the most.
+Robin Hood was silent.
+Of all the Merry Men, he trusted the judgement of Little John the most.
 But in his heart, Robin Hood knew he wanted to go.
+He would go.

 The Sheriff turned to one of his guards.
 “Do you see Robin Hood?
 Where is he?”